CAROLINE HURRY speaks to Londolozi’s DAVE VARTY about our relationship to the natural world

 We drink in the scene from our open vehicle.
 Surrounded by a semi-circle of reeds, the Camp Pan male settles down on a flat granite rock, radiating feline confidence and independence.
 Vomba, the female, is determined to crack his resistance.
 She stalks him openly, this magnificent wild cat, using her amber eyes as much as her deep throaty growls to ensnare him.
 And he is bewitched.
 You can tell by the way he stops preening and sniffs her.

 Varty is the real deal.
 This is the man who championed transfrontier reserves and facilitated the dissolution of the borders between the Kruger and Mozambique’s Gonarezhou Parks.
 He was the first to fit a seat onto the front of game vehicles for the tracker – an innovation copied by every other game lodge in Africa.
-Like his mould-breaker brother John, co-owner of Londolozi and wildlife film maker famous for saving tigers – he barely survived a mauling last year – Dave’s passion for wildlife conservation is unequivocal.
+Like his mould-breaker brother John, co-owner of Londolozi and wildlife film maker famous for saving tigers , Dave’s passion for wildlife conservation is unequivocal.
 After his son, Boyd, survived a crocodile attack, he noted with some relief that “clearly, crocodile populations are recovering.”

 Going to the bushveld is part of being South African.
 It harks back to the days of our sunburnt forefathers in vellies, hacking their way through buffalo thorn, hunting lion, skinning kudu and dispatching puff adders.
 Londolozi, co-founded in 1926 by Dave’s great grandfather, Charles Varty, has come a long way since then.

-Tree Camp, our accommodation, looks like something Sir Percy Fitzpatrick might have built had he won the lottery.
-Cradled by 1000-year-old Leadwood trees overlooking the Sand River, each cottage has floor-to-ceiling windows, private plunge pool, outside shower and a sala from where you can feel one with nature.
+Cradled by 1000-year-old Leadwood trees overlooking the Sand River, our Tree Camp cottage has floor-to-ceiling windows, private plunge pool, outside shower and a sala from where you can feel one with nature.

-Leather wingback armchairs invite pre-prandial snoozes if you feel like a change from the vast bed, draped in hand-sewn linen that wouldn’t look out of place in a sultan’s seraglio.
-Dave Varty may not have invented the safari but he certainly perfected it.
+Dave Varty may not have invented the safari but he’s perfected it.
 Now he says the safari industry is beginning to eat itself by the tail.
 “Even though Londolozi targets the super rich, the model is becoming flawed as consumers leave a bigger carbon footprint.
 Nature is an enduring partner and Africa is the greatest theatre on earth, but how do you measure criteria for game lodges?” he asks.
 “These days anyone with a bokkie and a bakkie can set himself up as a safari leader.
 Where is South Africa’s environmental lobby?”

 Indeed, with neither set criteria for eco-tourism in SA nor a viable environmental lobby, corporatism will continue to urbanise the wilderness, convert bush-veld into golf-courses, build hotels in the Kruger, and so on.
 Where to from here?